evilbunny2008/dnscrypt-proxy-stats/README.md

   format = 'ltsv'
 ```

 The only other thing needed is to set your shiny new dnscrypt-proxy system as the default in your DHCP server, but due to the number of routers out there that is beyond the scope of this project.
+You might want to also firewall your instance of dnscrypt-proxy to prevent the world from using your system as a recursive system, but again this is beyond the scope of this document.